Chart Color Schemes

 Population growth drivers in Fig Tree Pocket are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Overseas migration contributed approximately 52.0% of overall population gains during recent periods, with other factors such as natural growth and interstate migration also playing positive roles.
-For future projections, AreaSearch is adopting ABS/Geoscience Australia's projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
-By 2041, the Fig Tree Pocket (SA2) is expected to increase by approximately 487 persons, reflecting an overall increase of 5.8% over the 17-year period, based on aggregated SA2-level projections.
-This growth rate is just below the median of national statistical areas.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Examining future population trends, a population increase just below the median of national statistical areas is expected, with the suburb expected to increase by 487 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 5.8% in total over the 17 years.

 Frequently Asked Questions - Population